johnapost/timeclock/README.md

 Introduction
 ============

-This is a sample timeclock application showing how I like to structure and develop my applications.
+This is a sample timeclock application showing how I like to develop my applications.
 This also shows my gem preferences.
+I thought I would challenge myself with this one and use a minimum amount of pages, relying on AJAX to do all the heavy lifting.

 Getting Started
 ===============